mlemley/camp-gladiator/README.md

 1) [Map Api Support is enabled](https://console.cloud.google.com/apis/library/maps-android-backend.googleapis.com)
 2) [Api Key has been created](https://console.cloud.google.com/apis/credentials)

-update either the local gradle.properties or the global gradle.properties located in `$HOME/.gradle/gradle.properties` to contain the following values for the development and production API keys.
+Update either the local gradle.properties or the global gradle.properties located in `$HOME/.gradle/gradle.properties` to contain the following values for the development and production API keys.
 If a `gradle.properties` does not exist in `$HOME/.gradle/` directory you can create the file and add the keys